 Awards and Recognition

 Rogers has been honored with various awards and recognition.
+He is the 2013 recipient of the United States Energy Association Award, an honor given to an outstanding energy leader in recognition of their leadership and contributions to the global understanding of energy issues.
+He was named the most influential person in the power generation industry by Power Engineering magazine.
+He was also named to the STEMconnector® List of 100 CEO Leaders in STEM (Science, Technology, Engineering and Math).
 In 2011, he was presented with the Ernst & Young Entrepreneur of the Year® Lifetime Achievement Award; the Boy Scouts of America Distinguished Honoree, Mecklenburg County Council; and the Charlotte Regional Partnership Jerry Award.
 The Charlotte Business Journal also named Rogers its Business Person of the Year for 2011.

 In 2010, the World Affairs Council of Charlotte honored Rogers with its World Citizen Award for his efforts to raise the profile of both Duke Energy and Charlotte on the international stage.
 He was honored with EnergyBiz magazine's CEO of the Year EnergyBiz KITE Award (Knowledge, Innovation, Technology, Excellence); inducted into the inaugural Energy Efficiency Forum Hall of Fame by the U.S. Energy Association and Johnson Controls Inc.; and named 2009 Citizen of the Carolinas by the Charlotte Chamber of Commerce.
 Rogers was also honored with the Sir Michael Smurfit Business Achievement Award, presented by the Ireland Chamber - United States and Co-operation Ireland.